 Under 44.5 (-110)

 Michigan was already 131st in seconds per play heading into this contest, and I can’t imagine they’d suddenly want to operate at a quicker pace in a game of this magnitude.
 Michigan’s offense is built to run clock and play keep away from the USC offense, but that doesn’t necessarily mean this will lead to points on the scoreboard for the Wolverines.
-Despite playing one more game than USC, Michigan has one less trip inside the opposing 40-yard line than the Trojans, which speaks to the futility of this offense.
+Despite playing 1 more game than USC, Michigan has one less trip inside the opposing 40-yard line than the Trojans — which speaks to the futility of this offense.
 Things won’t come easy against a Trojan defense that is vastly improved from last year given its staff upgrade, and now yields less than 3 points per opposing scoring opportunity for the season.
-It’s hard to trust in Michigan’s offense, but we can expect a low-possession game with a lot of running clock, so let’s target the under in this Big Ten showdown.
+It’s hard to trust in Michigan’s offense, but we can expect a low-possession game with a lot of running clock.
+As such, let’s target the under in this Big Ten showdown.